Highlights from Smiles’s “Character”

 “Tell me whom you admire, and I will tell you what you are, at least as regards your talents, tastes, and character.”—Sainte-Beuve

-As we advance in life, we crystallize into habit; and “nil admirari” too often becomes our motto.
+As we advance in life, we crystallize into habit; and “nil admirari” [“to be surprised by nothing”] too often becomes our motto.

 “No quality will get a man more friends than a sincere admiration of the qualities of others.
 It indicates generosity of nature, frankness, cordiality, and cheerful recognition of merit.”—Dr. Johnson